 - An electronically-filed document shall comply with State and Local Rules governing conventional filings, including but not limited to page limitations, paper size, font type, margin width and font size.

 - An electronically-filed document must be in PDF format with a minimum resolution of 300 dpi (dots per inch).
 That file must not be password protected or secured.
 Exhibits must be in PDF format also.
 A document file created with a word processor, or a paper document which has been scanned, must be converted to a Portable Document Format (.pdf) to be electronically filed with the Court.
-If the entire appendix and/or exhibit material exceeds five (5) megabytes, it must be submitted in multiple segments, not to exceed five (5) each.
+If the entire appendix and/or exhibit material exceeds twenty (20) megabytes, it must be submitted in multiple segments, not to exceed twenty (20 MB) each.

 - An electronically-filed document may contain hyperlinks to another part of the same document, a motion and order electronically filed with the document or an appendix and/or exhibit electronically filed with the document.
 No other hyperlinks are permitted.